-How Students Can Beat the Lure of Social Media
+How Students Can Avoid Social Media Distractions

 It’s no secret that the lure of social media websites often prevents students from giving their full attention to studying and assignments.
 And once students log into their social media accounts, it’s that much harder for them to log back out.